What are the responsibilities and job description for the Record Specialist position at Harris County Sheriff's Office?

 - Answers telephones, takes messages, provides information, and refers inquiries to appropriate locations

-- Assists in compiling data, types and distributes reports and correspondence, entering computer data
+- Assists in compiling data, types and distributes reports and correspondence, and enters computer data

 - Coordinates work between organizational units of the department, other HC Departments and governmental agencies, and criminal justice groups inside and outside of Texas